Sud0nim/Decimal/README.md

 # Decimal
 A big/arbitrary precision Decimal class in pure Nim built off the back of the Nim BigInts package: https://github.com/def-/nim-bigints

-The design is inspired by the CPython implementation of Decimal and the IBM Decimal Arithmetic Specification (http://speleotrove.com/decimal/decarith.html).
+The design is inspired by the CPython implementation of Decimal and the IBM Decimal Arithmetic Specification: http://speleotrove.com/decimal/decarith.html

 # Progress: